Lampard's got wins over Klopp & Pep now but can Chelsea challenge Liverpool & City for next season's title? | Goal.com

 Lampard is well aware that Chelsea have to improve themselves.
 He won't be satisfied with just bringing in RB Leipzig striker Werner and Ajax playmaker Ziyech.

-He knows just how much the bar has been raised by City and Livepool over the past few seasons.
+He knows just how much the bar has been raised by City and Liverpool over the past few seasons.

 "There is a clear gap and it won't close overnight with one or two signings," Lampard said after the win over City.
 "There's a lot of work that needs to be done.
 Liverpool and City have been works in progress for a few years now and they are getting a lot of success.